Need to talk? Call 1800 882 436.

 Heated beds or electric blankets are not recommended in pregnancy.
 You may also need help to get on and off the table safely.

-Always talk to your doctor before you have a pregnancy massage, especially if:
+Always check with your doctor before you have a pregnancy massage.
+It may not be safe if you have:

 Resources and support

-Visit healthdirect's massage therapy guide to learn about some of the different types of massage available and help you to choose a massage therapist.
+Visit healthdirect's massage therapy guide to learn about some of the different types of massage available.

 Learn more here about the development and quality assurance of healthdirect content.